cbfacademy-course-material-taylor-2022/software-engineering-project-group-d/README.md

 ## 8. Deployment: to be commission in the next Phase of the Project

 ## 9. Risk that might impact Travel4Passion MERN Social Media Project functionality
-Due to the contrain of time in light of AWS exam which gained upper priority later thus supercide plans to test some functionalilites.
+Due to the contrain of time in light of AWS course/exam which gained upper priority later thus supercide plans to test some functionalilites.
 For example the twam are still working our how to navigate link to next page.
 Also......
 ##*****HI TEAM YOUR CONTRIBUTION OF ISSUES EXPERIENCED CAN BE ADDED HERE PLS THANK YOU****